digitalworlds/JavaForQuest/README.md

 - HelloAnimation: An example on how to create simple animations
 - HelloObjectMaker: A simple API for composing 3D objects using primitive shapes
 - HelloObjectClass: An example on how to define 3D objects as classes using object-oriented programming
+- OBJViewer: This app demonstrates how to open a 3D model from an OBJ-formatted file
 - HelloSolarSystem: A demo of a scene with several animated objects
 - HelloControllers: A tutorial on VR controllers and how to use their input (pose, buttons, squeezes, joysticks) and output (vibration)